Trade and investment topics

-The Australia-China Council’s grant-making priorities for the 2014-2018 period are centered on three areas – Education, Economic Diplomacy and Arts and Culture and underpinned by the three cross-cutting themes - Mobility, Capabilities and New Areas of Engagement.
+The Australia-China Council’s grant-making priorities for the 2014-2018 period are centered on four areas – Education, Economic Diplomacy, Arts and Culture and Australian Studies in China, and underpinned by the three cross-cutting themes - Mobility, Capabilities and New Areas of Engagement.

 Support practical and effective solutions to enhance China literacy, business and cultural capabilities of Australian institutions and people to effectively engage with China and promote education and knowledge connectivity between Australia and China.